MakingMofongo/NiflVeil/README.md

 - Nordic theme creators for making me feel more at home in these cold lands
 - That absolute tit Ratatoskr who gave me directions!
 (I should have known better)

-## Name Origin

-NiflVeil is named after Niflheim (Old Norse: "Abode of Mists") from Norse mythology, representing how windows are temporarily veiled from view but remain accessible, much like objects hidden in Niflheim's mystical mists.

 P.S.
 No refunds, exchanges, or soul-backsies.
 The exchange rate between Obols and Norse currency is terrible anyway.